ImVedantPathak/ImVedantPathak/README.md

 ## projects

 * An Intelligent Machine
-  (its gettting more and more intelligence everyday)
+  (its getting more and more intelligent everyday)

 * A system that reduces data by ~99.85%
   (no, it is not compression)